Saturday, July 31, 2021

 I'm a winner!
 It's official.
 On an unrelated note, I just learned I won a drawing for five signed books in one of Dave Butler's give-away deals with Mike Kupari, Patrick Chiles, and J.L.
 Curtis -- I believe that only makes 4, so perhaps I've missed someone.
 Anyway, I'm stoked to get my autographed copies.
 For those of you with bilingual abilities, let me say, Color moi completement steauked.

-Yesterday was mission water the yard.
+Yesterday's mission was to water the yard.
 Long story.
 I won't go into it.

 I did get a couple more chapters written on my dystopian thriller which I've tentatively titled The Shrinking Zone, but it has nothing to do with laundry.
 In that story, I'm about to loose the next group of complications.
 The first set of troubles haven't been solved, but it is often the case in life that new troubles arise while old issues continue to fester--plus (#writing tip!) it makes for a better read when the problems come faster than the solutions.
 If you haven't got a little "out of the frying pan and into the fire" going on then you don't know your hobbits from you giblets, or, to put it another way, your adhesive tension is slipping.
 (I hereby claim credit for the term "adhesive tension" in the context of writing and demand a hat tip whenever it is used).
 What is adhesive tension?
 It is the continuing unresolved conflict, or series of conflicts, that make the reader stick with the story to discover what happens next.